OntimizeWeb/docs/_o_components/35-o-table.component.md

 ## Quick filter

-By default this option is enabled, the filter is visible in the top right.
-You can be disabled with `quick-filter="no"` property.
+This option is enabled by default, the filter is visible in the top right.
+You can disable it setting `quick-filter="no"`.

 You can also configure filtering to be case sensitive with `filter-case-sensitive="yes"`.
-By default, It is disabled
+By default, it's disabled

 Additionally, you can specify default filter function to be applied when the user enters value in the filter textbox in `quick-filter-function` property.